bernie-skipole/indi/README.md

 ## mqtt - why?

 MQTT is an option provided here since it enables instruments connected in different locations to communicate across the network to the client.
+In particular, scripts calling the driverstomqtt() function at different sites, connected to distributed instruments can be controlled from a single client.

 There is flexibility in where the MQTT server is sited, it could run on the web server, or on a different machine entirely.
 This makes it possible to choose the direction of the initial connection - which may be useful when passing through NAT firewalls.